A newer version of this documentation is available.

 iOS use cases

 There are a few different ways that you can leverage our ReachFive iOS SDK.
 How you use it depends on your specific requirements and technical ecosystem.
-This page provides an overview of important key terms for our iOS SDK as well as as the primary ways in which you can leverage it.
+This page provides an overview of important key terms for our iOS SDK as well as the primary ways in which you can leverage it.

 There are several potential use cases.
 However, there are two core use cases that we would like to cover here, which primarily focus around whether the login is native or web-based.